bbc/bbcrd-synth-study/synthesis/README.md

 In this section you will find out how to use a trained model in order to synthesize speech from text.
 As mentioned in the main [README](../README.md) file, the code required for synthesizing the voice was written in Python 2.

 ### 1. Acquiring a model
 To learn how to create and download a model, please visit the [train](../train) section.
+If you just want to quickly experiment with a pre-trained model you can download [Kyobyong](https://github.com/Kyubyong)'s [pre-trained model](https://github.com/Kyubyong/dc_tts#pretrained-model-for-lj)

 You should end up with a `models` folder with the following structure: